-3.3.4.4 Consistency Determination
+3.3.4.6 Consistency Determination

-Determination of Effect to Federally Listed Species & Designated Critical Habitat

-Criticial habitat exists downstream of the proposed project in the Collawash and Hot Springs Fork of the Collawash rivers.
+Determination of Effect to Federally Listed Species & Designated Critical Habitat Critical habitat exists downstream of the proposed project in the Collawash and Hot Springs Fork of the Collawash rivers.
 Siltation of LFH is the most likely disturbance that could result from this project.
 Due to small scale of the impacts and the distance of the project to water sources, disturbance would be localized and of short duration.
 This project warrants a "May Affect, Not Likely to Adversely Affect" for LCR steelhead, Upper Willamette River Chinook, and LCR coho salmon, their proposed or designated critical habitat, or LFH.
+The National Marine Fisheries Service has concurred with this determination in their Letter of Concurrence (USDC 2012).

-Determination of Effect to Federally Listed Species & Designated Critical Habitat

-Suitable habitat exists for Columbia basin bull trout in the Clackamas River and lower four miles of Collawash River.
+Determination of Effect to Federally Listed Species & Designated Critical Habitat Suitable habitat exists for Columbia basin bull trout in the Clackamas River and lower four miles of Collawash River.
 The species was believed extinct for 48 years.
 The U.S. Fish and Wildlife Service has established a nonessential experimental population in the Clackamas River and its tributaries.
 All of the proposed timber harvest units would be one mile or further from any potential bull trout habitat.
-The small scale and short duration of operations in the Action Area make the extent of impacts minimal.
+The small scale and short duration of operations in the action area make the extent of impacts minimal.
 For this reason the proposed project would have No-Effect (NE) on bull trout or its habitat.